lstuartfry/h2-stations-map/README.md

 ## Technologies Used

-This project is built using the [Next.js](https://nextjs.org/) framework, and utilizes the [H2 Refuel API](https://developer.hydrogenplatform.com/docs/h2-refuel-api-v1-0) to fetch data on hydrogen fuel stations.
+This project is built using the [Next.js](https://nextjs.org/) framework, and utilizes the [National Renewable Energy Labratory API](https://developer.nrel.gov/docs/transportation/alt-fuel-stations-v1/all/) to fetch data on hydrogen fuel stations.
 Once those stations are fetched, the browser's Geolocation API is used to pinpoint the location of the user.
 Finally, using the user's location as a center point, a [Deck.gl GeoJson 'Sector' layer](https://deck.gl/docs/api-reference/layers/geojson-layer) is created with a default radius of 5 miles.
 The radius of this layer is used to highlight which stations on the map are closest to the user's location.

 ## Local development